ruslan-akibov/react-hoox/README.md

 * No immutability, `react-hoox` will take care of that.
 You will receive a stream of *new* data states (*reactive* interpretation)

-Eventually, you will be able to replace `react-hoox` with another implementation of similar functionality (using `set`/`get`, or `Proxy`, or `Object.observe`, or whatever, with or without limitations) and keep your code unchanged.
-Everything you need will be done by one function.
+> Eventually, you will be able to replace `react-hoox` with another implementation of similar functionality (using `set`/`get`, or `Proxy`, or `Object.observe`, or whatever, with or without limitations) and *keep your code unchanged* - everything you need will be done by one function.

 ## Disclaimer

-`react-hoox` will affect overall application performance since it uses some CPU and RAM, you will see real-time usage notifications in the console.
+`react-hoox` may have a slight effect on application performance since it uses some CPU and RAM.

-The bad news is that it depends on the amount of (simultaneously) observable data and on the browser/device.
+It depends on the amount of (simultaneously) observable data and on the browser/device, but never exceeds the fixed limit.
+> See real-time notifications in the console for your situation.

 The good news is that for typical applications and modern devices the calculations will most likely take *one-digit milliseconds* per second when another code works (1% or less) and several dozens Kb for caching.

-See detailed notifications in the console for your situation.
+Huge *Objects* (hundreds of Kb) can be used as well, but native `.toString` with necessary minimum to observe changes should be defined in such cases for performance.
+>  If you exceed the limit, `react-hoox` will not work in *microtask* mode, and updates may be delayed.

 Detailed explanation of how this works and why resources are consumed will be provided in the future.
 For now the source code is your best friend.
 Moreover, if you're thinking about using `react-hoox` in a serious production, you *should* definitely do it.